Lutsk Orthodox Fellowship of the True Cross

-The Lutsk Orthodox Fellowship of the True Cross is an architectural and historical complex consisting of a church and a monastery and located on the border of the market and Bratskiy Mist squares in Lutsk, Ukraine.
+The Lutsk Orthodox Fellowship of the True Cross is an architectural and historical complex consisting of a church and a monastery and located on the border of the Market and Bratskyi Mist squares in Lutsk, Ukraine.
 The buildings were constructed during the 1630s and 1640s, and were the political center of the Orthodox people of Volyn.
 The Lutsk fellowship began to decline at the turn of the 18th century, and the buildings deteriorated.
 They were damaged by fire during the 18th century, and the church was almost completely destroyed a century later.
 While the monastery building remains nearly as it was designed, the church has been rebuilt many times; the apse and reconstructed dome are its only original parts.
 The monastery is an apartment building; the church is used by the Volyn Fellowship of Saint Andrew, heir to the Lutsk Orthodox Fellowship.